alzwded/JakVM/IS.md

 * PUS: stack push
 * POP: stack pop
 * LJP: long jump.
 It is a three byte instruction that receives an absolute address.
-* JMP: unconditional branching with offset.
+* JMR: unconditional branching with offset.
-* JIZ: branch if Z flag is set
+* JZR: branch if Z flag is set
-* JLT: jump if S flag is set
+* JLR: jump if S flag is set
-* JOF: jump if C flag is set
+* JOR: jump if C flag is set
-* JNZ, JGE, JNF: negated versions
+* JNR, JGR, JUR: negated versions
 * MOV: move data from one register to another
 * LOD: load data from address taken from LSB register to MSB register
 * STO: store data from LSB register to address taken from MSB register